jrelgin/dictated-not-read/src/pages/about.md

 ![Photo of Rachel and myself](/images/IMG_1741.jpg "Rachel and I")

-I live with my wonderful girlfriend Rachel our dog, Monty and our cat, Charly.
-Below is a very rare moment of them getting along.
+I live with my wonderful girlfriend Rachel, Monty the dog ,and Charly the cat.
+Below is a very rare moment of Charly and Monty getting along.

 ![Our Pets](/images/IMG_6637.jpg "Charly and Monty")